startupskateboard/dataprocessing/README.md

 ## Usage

-1. Place your Excel files in the `data/input` directory
+1. Place your Excel files in the `data/input` directory.
+There is already a sample input file included.

 2. Run the pipeline:
 ```bash